erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 The implementation is contributed by Thomas Depierre and uses the Ryū algorithm.

-We present Ryū, a new routine to convert binary floating point numbers to their decimal representations using only fixed-size integer operations, and prove its correctness.
+Ryū, is a new algorithm to convert binary floating point numbers to their decimal representations using only fixed-size integer operations.
 Ryū is simpler and approximately three times faster than the previously fastest implementation.
 <https://github.com/ulfjack/ryu>